Welcome to

 301 Victoria Street South, Kitchener, ON, N2G 4L2

-For residents of Wateloo, Wellesley, or Woolwich: 526 Country Squire Rd, Waterloo, ON, N2J 4G8
+For properties in Waterloo, Wellesley, or Woolwich: 526 Country Squire Rd, Waterloo, ON, N2J 4G8

 Power Outage Information

-We want to keep our customers informed of any ongoing outages and provide regular updates on restoration progress and Estimated Times of Restoration.
-To keep you informed, we have two interactive outage maps.
+To keep you informed of planned and unplanned outages, we have two interactive outage maps.
 See the maps below to select the appropriate service territory.

 View outages in Kitchener or Wilmot